Hunter Jack: Mining career

+In 1913, it was claimed that old and decayed sluice boxes were discovered at a site which was possibly where Jack once found impressive gold nuggets.
+Other reports claim searches for the location were unsuccessful.

+Death

-In 1905, Jack and his son William drank gin freely while paddling a boat on Seton Lake.
+In 1905, Jack and his son William were drinking gin while paddling a boat on Seton Lake.
 In rough water close to shore, each time Jack attempted to stand, he fell, striking his head on a section of the boat.
-Wading to shore, William dragged his father.
-On dry land, Jack drank more, while William built a fire.
-After warming himself at a residence about two miles away, William returned alone to find his father dead.
+William dragged his father to shore.
+On dry land, Jack continued to drink while William built a fire.
+After warming himself at a residence about two miles away, William returned to find his father dead.
 Jack was about 70 years of age.
 The official verdict was death from excessive drinking and exposure.
-He was buried at D’Arcy and his son Thomas Jack, succeeded him as hereditary chief.

-In 1907, William died of exposure while out trapping with his brother Johnnie.
+A contemporary newspaper account describes him as commonly intoxicated, allegedly threatening with violence anyone who crossed his path.
+He was buried at D’Arcy and his son, Thomas Jack, succeeded him as hereditary chief.
+In 1907, William would die of exposure while out trapping with his brother Johnnie.

-Ferry
+Bridge River ferry

 In the late 1800s, Jack operated the first ferry across the upper Bridge River for a period.
 For this toll operation, he used a canoe to carry passengers and supplies, but horses swam.

 In August 1898, Charles Mowson was awarded the ferry charter for a year.
 During the first 10 days, four horses drowned and several had narrow escapes.
 One horse being towed tried to board the boat, almost capsizing it.
 Brother Thomas Mowson, who assisted in the venture, took over when Charles died in a hunting accident the following February.
 The charter renewed for a further five years, a larger ferry was installed, which could also carry livestock.

 In April 1900, G.A.
 Ward purchased the T.R.
 Mowson ferry operation.
-Two months later, when the cable broke, Ward jumped from the drifting ferry.
+Two months later when the cable broke, Ward jumped from the drifting ferry.
 The scow was destroyed by the raging torrent downriver.
 After a month, a new scow was in operation.
 The ferry received a government subsidy from 1905 almost until service ended, which occurred in 1910, when the Ward's Ferry bridge was built.
 Sebring Creek flowed into Bridge River about a mile above that bridge.

 When the Carpenter Lake reservoir for the Mission Dam filled in the 1950s, the remnants of the then Hanson's bridge floated away after a few years.